simonccc/elasticsearch-python/README.md

 create a config.py based on the example provided

-logstash and filebeat are the only index patterns tested so far! ymmv
+logstash and filebeat are the only index patterns tested so far! ymmv you do not need to include a trailing '-' on the index

 then run ./elasticsearch-tail.py